 This page discusses some of the terminology used when scanning or viewing digital radiographs.
-To set default scanning values in Open Dental, see Scanning Defaults /Imaging Setup.
-To scan radiographs, see the Images module.
+To scan radiographs, see the Images Module.
+To set default scanning values, see Scanning/Imaging Defaults.

 An image is made up of many pixels, or dots.
 Each pixel can have a value between black (0) and white.
 The numeric value of white depends on the situation.
 If you are using 8 bits, white is 256, or for 12 bits, white is 4096.
 In the examples below, we use 1 as the value for white, with the various gray levels between 0 and 1.

 Below is a graph representing no enhancement.
 The x axis represents the color (gray level) of each pixel input from the raw image, and the y axis represents the resulting output in the enhanced image.
 As you can see, for any value that is input, the exact same value will be output.
 The red shows how an input of .5 results in an output of .5.
 So this graph is the basis against which all enhancements will be compared.

 Contrast is the steepness of the line; the steeper the line, the more contrast.
 Brightness is represented by a horizontal shift in the line without changing the contrast.